|

 "How would your friends know which 4-digit to bet upon?"

 I asked.
-I don't believe in such matters.
+I don't believe in such matters and on the rare

 "They have their ways," the vendor elaborated.